aceontech/aceontech.github.io/_posts/2013-11-27-how-to-parse-rss-podcasts-with-nodejs.markdown

 ## Errata
 As a front-end app developer I don't often get to dabble with server-side code.
 Why?
 Perhaps because it's a little too abstract, or just a wee bit daunting to approach without sufficient background.
 The JavaScript-based  [NodeJS](http://nodejs.org/), however, turns out to be a different beast altogether.
 It has been on my radar since its inception in 2009, but until recently, I never dug into it for real (I have merely used it once or twice to hack something together quickly).
 The ecosystem surrounding Node has become vibrant and mature, with the [NPM Registry](https://npmjs.org/) as the main vehicle for acquiring third-party/open source libraries.
 It currently serves almost 50,000 modules, and solicits over 7 million downloads per day.
 It's functionally comparable to [CocoaPods](http://cocoadocs.org/) for iOS, or [Bower](http://bower.io/) for front-end JavaScript (honorable mentions go to [NuGet](http://www.nuget.org/) and [Gradle](http://www.gradle.org/)).

 In addition, the emergence of affordable cloud hosting for NodeJS apps makes it an attractive alternative to more established solutions based on Java, .NET and Ruby.
-I'm certainly keeping my eye on [Modulus](https://modulus.io/) and [Azure NodeJS](http://www.windowsazure.com/en-us/develop/nodejs/) for future Node hosting.
+I'm certainly keeping my eye on [Modulus](https://modulus.io/) and [Azure NodeJS](http://www.windowsazure.com/en-us/develop/nodejs/) for my future Node hosting needs.